-AMBER SLOAN is a choreographer, performer and teacher based in New York City.
+AMBER SLOAN is a choreographer, performer and teacher based in Jersey City and New York City.
 Her work has been presented by Dixon Place, Roulette Theater, Soaking WET at the West End Theatre, Danspace Project at St. Mark’s Church (DraftWorks and Food for Thought), Brooklyn Arts Exchange, Green Space LIC, Dance Safari, Arts On Site, Marlene Meyerson JCC Manhattan, the EstroGenius Festival, Spoke the Hub, the Flea Theater, 92nd Street Y Harkness Dance Center, Stuffed at Judson Church, Dance Theater Workshop (Family Matters), Mulberry Street Theater, Location One, Dance Space Center, as well as a 19 year commissioning relationship with the DanceNow Festival.

 Outside of New York, Sloan’s work has appeared at Centro Cultural Los Talleres in Mexico City; the Subterranean Art House in Berkeley, California; The Garage and Studio Garcia in San Francisco, California; Educational Center for the Arts in New Haven, Connecticut; The Yard on Martha’s Vineyard in Chilmark, Massachusetts; Summer Stages Dance in Concord, Massachusetts; Cherry Valley Artworks in Cherry Valley, New York; DanceNow SteelStacks in Bethlehem, Pennsylvania; Certain Bird in Stamford, Vermont; and the Katzen Arts Center at American University in Washington, D.C.